 ARENA Tuesday Seminar: Craig Parsons

-Craig Parsons presents the paper 'Polanyian Muscles in Hayekian Brussels: The EU’s Authority in Comparative, Theoretical and Historical Perspective' on 26 February 2019 at ARENA.
+Craig Parsons presents the paper 'Polanyian Muscles in Hayekian Brussels: The European Union’s Economic Authority in Comparative and Theoretical Perspective' on 26 February 2019 at ARENA.

 What sort of political economic system has the European Union grown into?
 Some scholars describe the EU as “Hayekian.”
 It certainly seems to enshrine Hayek’s normative goals of economic openness and market discipline.
 Yet Hayekians are ill at ease with the ways in which the EU requires market openness and Eurozone discipline - displaying far more central authority than they tend to endorse.
 Other scholars approach the EU through the scholarship of Karl Polanyi.
 Polanyi disliked markets normatively - and would have disliked the EU—but offered an analytical perspective in which markets are fundamentally dependent on central institutional authority.
 This paper proposes that today’s EU is best understood as a Polanyian path to a Hayekian outcome.
 Today this combination is often interprted as German ordo-liberalism—a school that indeed links Hayekian normative goals to a strong central state—but EU authority today even exceeds what ordo-liberals recommend.
 These Polanyian muscles in Hayekian Brussels are a form of ordo-liberalism on steroids.